pauljnav/pauljnav.github.io/README.md

 I plan to blog about PowerShell, code snippets and other useful code that helps me to automate stuff.

-My blogs will probably cover PowerShell, Jira interaction, REST.
+My blogs will probably cover PowerShell, Jira, API, REST.